vmstio/docs/content/rules/moderation.md

 All internal discussion of reports should be considered confidential.

-The exact source of a report should never be revealed to a user, unless there are extenuating legal circumstances, and then only at the discretion of an administrator.
+The exact source of a report should never be revealed to a user, unless there are extenuating legal circumstances, and then only at the discretion of an Administrator.

 Communication of disciplinary actions against user accounts should be done outside of the public view, such as through Mastodon's built-in warning/appeals system, email, private mention, or other secure means.
 All private communication regarding actions should be documented in appropriate internal channels.

-Our staff will use discretion in moderating our users, and we expect the same from our members who have been subject to moderator actions.
+Our staff will use discretion in moderating our users, and we expect the same from our members who have been subject to Moderator actions.
-Users who push back or question in public moderation decisions made against an account should be directed to an administrator for a public response if it is warranted.
+Users who push back or question in public moderation decisions made against an account should be directed to an Administrator for a public response, if it is warranted.

 Should the situation escalate towards harassment of staff, the member will be asked to leave vmst.io.